johat/style-guide/README.md

 1. Open the editor.
 Confirm everything still works as expected.
 If it doesn't, revert, figure out what went wrong, and try again.
 1. Ensure the folder is now gone.
 1. Submit changes to source control.

+<a name="2.10"></a>
+<a name="structure-editor-folder"></a>
+### 2.10 Editor Folder

+As with the top-level project folder in which all project assets should exist, there should be a top-level folder specifically for editor-only assets that aren't to be included in the packaged project.

+All of a project's editor-specific assets should exist in a folder named after the project, suffixed with `Editor`.
+For example, if your project is named 'Generic Shooter', _all_ of its editor content should exist in `Content/GenericShooterEditor`.

+This makes it much easier to see where editor-specific assets live and make sure they're not being included in the packaged project.
+Some example assets that could live in this folder would be Tutorial Blueprints (in a sub-folder called `Tutorial`) and Editor Widget Blueprints (somewhere in a sub-folder called `Utility`).

 **[⬆ Back to Top](#table-of-contents)**